Significant Disproportionality Frequently Asked Questions (FAQ)

 What is reasonable progress?

-Allowances for reasonable progress are intended to prevent state disruption of meaningful district efforts to reduce significant disproportionality.
-A district has demonstrated reasonable progress when its risk ratio has exceeded the threshold for three consecutive years but still has fallen by an increment, set by the state, for two consecutive years.
+Allowances for reasonable progress are intended to prevent state disruption of meaningful district and community school efforts to reduce significant disproportionality.
+A district or community school has demonstrated reasonable progress when its risk ratio has exceeded the threshold for three consecutive years and has fallen by an increment, set by the state, for two consecutive years.
 Ohio has set the reasonable progress increment at 0.25.
-For example, if a district has a risk ratio greater than 2.50 for three consecutive years but the risk ratio has decreased by at least 0.25 for two consecutive years, the district has demonstrated reasonable progress.
+For example, a district or community school may have a risk ratio greater than 2.50 for three consecutive years and the risk ratio has decreased by at least 0.25 for two consecutive years.
+This means the risk ratio for the second year is at least 0.25 less than the first year, and the risk ratio for the third year is at least 0.25 less than the second year.
+This district or community school has demonstrated reasonable progress.
 It will not be flagged for significant disproportionality.
-This means the risk ratio for the second year must be at least 0.25 less than the first year, and the risk ratio for the third year must be at least 0.25 less than the second year.

 Back to Top

-Immediately.
-Reasonable progress is considered when calculating disproportionality for each category of analysis.
-If a district meets the reasonable progress provision for a category of analysis, it will not be identified with significant disproportionality in that category.
-The district will not be required to redirect funds or complete monitoring activities for disproportionality.
+Reasonable progress is considered for each category of analysis in each year for which significant disproportionality is calculated.
+If a district or community school meets the reasonable progress provision for a category of analysis, it will not be identified with significant disproportionality in that category.
+The district or community school will not be required to redirect funds or complete monitoring activities for disproportionality.

 Back to Top

-How many risk ratios does the state calculate for each district?
+How many risk ratios does the state calculate for each district and community school?

-The state calculates up to 98 risk ratios per district.
-This includes risk ratios in 14 categories of analysis for each of seven racial groups.
+The state calculates up to 98 risk ratios per district and community school.
+This includes risk ratios in 14 categories of analysis for each of seven racial/ethnic groups.
 However, the state does not need to calculate risk ratios for populations that fall below the minimum cell sizes or minimum n-sizes set by the state.

 Back to Top